 The following chapter is part of the free 52 Weeks to Preparedness web series

 Week 3 of 52: Emergency Medical Supply (List 1)

+Medical emergencies can occur at the drop of a hat, and having the necessary supplies can mean the difference between life and death.
+When an emergency situation arises, one must act calming and decisively.
 Experts suggest that each home have a basic medical supply that is unique to your family’s needs.
 We all have our fair share of band-aids and antibiotic ointment, but do you have medical supplies that can stop dehydration or bleeding, or diarrhea?
 In the event of a major disaster, such as a hurricane or earthquake, if someone in the home is injured, emergency responders cannot always get to the injured victims in time.
 Therefore, having necessary medical supplies in the home could save someone’s life if they need immediate medical assistance.

 Keep in mind that medicines can break down and spoil if they are subject to natural elements such as moisture, temperature fluctuations and exposure to light.
 Did you know that aspirin has a tendency to begin breaking down when it is exposed to a slight amount of moisture?
 Find an area in the home that has easy access and preferably located in a cool, dark area that is out of children’s reach.
 Also, check expiration dates periodically to ensure the medicines are still good to use.
-The below list of items will serve as a foundation for future medical supply lists.
+The below list of items will serve as a beginning foundation for future medical supply lists.

 Preps to Buy: